 - Feedback and evaluations from supervising dental attendings in the dental clinic, review of logbooks, and the American Association of Hospital Dentists outcomes assessment exams will be used in the evaluation of this goal.

-Goal 3: Manage the delivery of oral health care by applying concepts of patient and practice management and quality improvement that are responsive to dynamic health care environment.
+Goal 3: Manage the delivery of oral health care by applying concepts of patient and practice management and quality improvement that are responsive to a dynamic healthcare environment.

 - The residents achieve this goal through chart review and patient satisfaction surveys.

 - Results of chart review and patient satisfaction surveys will be used in evaluation of this goal.

 Goal 4: Function effectively within the hospital and other healthcare environments.